TABurrows/taburrows.github.io/_docs/google-cloud/database-cloud-spanner.md

 Adding a secondary index to an existing table REQUIRES A SCHEMA UPDATE.
 Like other schema updates, Cloud Spanner supports adding an index while the database continues to serve traffic.
 Cloud Spanner populates the index with data (also known as a "BACKFILL") under the hood.
 Backfills might take several minutes to complete, but you don't have to take the database offline or avoid writing to certain tables or columns during this process.

-You can a SECONDARY INDEX with Python or SQL DDL:
+You can create a SECONDARY INDEX with Python or SQL DDL:
 ```
 CREATE INDEX CategoryByCategoryName ON Categroy(CategoryName)
 ```